Js41637/Slack-Avatar-Changer/README.md

 # Slack Avatar Changer
 Changes your Slack avatar over a period of time to random predefined images.

+Create a directory called `images` in the root directory and your good to go.

 ## Installation
 #### Install the required package dependencies
 ```npm install```